DKISTDC/level2/docs/Invertibility.md

 - Off-disk is when they block the sun's light and measure just to the side of it, to isolate atmosphere
 - `boundingBox` is in coordinates from the sun's center.
 Can calculate on/off by knowing how many arcseconds the sun's radius is
-- ViSP will always be on-disk.
-Surface information but do not disqualify

 SPECTRAL